 HUAWEI HiLink APP (for IOS) versions earlier before 5.0.25.306 and HUAWEI Tech Support APP (for IOS) versions earlier before 5.0.0 have an information leak vulnerability.
 When an iPhone with these APPs installed access the Wi-Fi hotpot built by attacker, the attacker can collect the information of iPhone mode and firmware version.

-The issue was addressed with improved checks.
-This issue is fixed in iOS 18 and iPadOS 18.
-An attacker with physical access may be able to access contacts from the lock screen.
+The issue was addressed with improved memory handling.
+This issue is fixed in iOS 16.2 and iPadOS 16.2.
+An app may be able to disclose kernel memory.